patrickmmartin/cppdb/goals.md

 * We don't really care too much about the back end code (no really - who ever looks)

+HAVE I MENTIONED IT MUST BE QUICK TO BUILD YET!
+===

+OK GOT IT

 Dynamic query support
 ===